denismo/DynamoFS/README.md

 Limitations
 ===========

-**Note: This project is in its early R&D stage.
+**Note**: This project is in its early R&D stage.
 Various designs and implementation strategies are being tried for file system operations so any mission-critical usage is not yet recommended.
 However, the implementation is already almost POSIX-compliant (only 19 out of all [fstest](http://www.tuxera.com/community/posix-test-suite/) are failing).